EduID-Mobile/Architecture-and-Requirements/eduid-mobileapp-integration-overview.md

 ### Enhanced OAuth 2.0 Framework

-The edu-ID Mobile App architecture is build on top of the [OAuth 2.0 Framework](https://tools.ietf.org/html/rfc6749).
+The edu-ID Mobile App architecture builds on top of the [OAuth 2.0 Framework](https://tools.ietf.org/html/rfc6749).
 The OAuth 2.0 Framework defines a process flow for authorized access to resource services from a wide range of clients.
 This framework is extended by [OAuth 2.0 Assertions](https://tools.ietf.org/html/rfc7521).
 OAuth 2.0 Assertions provide means to relay authorization across protocols and services.

 The edu-ID Mobile App architecture __enhances__ the OAuth 2.0 Framework by cascading the specified OAuth 2.0 workflow and assertions.
-By doing so, the architecture does not add any new concepts to the OAuth 2.0 Framework but aligns the specifications' concepts into a coherent business logic for machine-to-machine trust negociation.
+By doing so, the architecture does not add  new concepts to the OAuth 2.0 Framework but aligns the specifications' concepts into a coherent business logic for machine-to-machine trust negociation.
 This logic is not part of the OAuth 2.0 specifications and is therefore left to actual OAuth 2.0 service implementations.

+Recent implementation of OAuth2 build on JSON Web-Tokens (JWT).
+JWT provides a more flexible and more secure authentication and authorization approach than the original (plain) Bearer scheme for OAuth2 [https://tools.ietf.org/html/rfc6750].
+Different to OAuth1 MAC authorization, JWT is fully compatible to the Bearer scheme.

+#### Implementation Issues

+The OAuth2 specification defines a framework for authentication and authorization.
+It does not specify identity provisioning.
+Identity provisioning is fully encapsulated in the authorization code of a JWT.
+The organisation of provided identity information is partially covered by the OpenID Connect specification [OPENID CONNECT 1.0].
+Actual implementations of OAuth2/OpenID Connect Identity Providers (IDP) may allow additional/federation-specific identity information.

+The EduID Mobile App is agnostic to the IDP implementation as it uses and passes JWT tokens without manipulating identity related information.

+#### Dymanic JWT

+Different to some commercial implementations that uses JWT as static codes, the EduID Mobile App uses __dynamic__ JWT that are regenerated for each request, based on a shared secret between the authorizing service and the authorized client.
+Static JWT can be verified by the authorizing service as self orginated.
+Clients can verify the authorizing instance of a static JWT based on a public or shared keys.
+The dynmaic JWT replaces the OAuth1 MAC Authorization by having request-specific JWT.
+This means that clients MUST regenerate a JWT for every request to the authorizing service or to the resource service.
+This JWT is secured by a shared key between the client and the authorizing service/resource service.

+Compared to static JWT the authorizing service can verify not only the origin of the authorization, but also the client.
+While with static JWT potential attackers may hijack the JWT for making requests, with dynamic JWT they need to possess a shared secret in order to generate auhorizing JWT.
+Depending on the used cryprographic mechanism, the shared secret might never cross the network.
+With dynmaic JWTs it is possible to reduce potential security risks of static Bearer tokens and allows longer time-to-live (TTL) intervals.

+Implementing IDPs need to support dynamic JWTs in order to work with the EduID Mobile App.

 ### edu-ID Mobile App Ecosystem Stakeholders